ibm-cloud-docs/devsecops/devsecops-get-repo-params.md

 ## get_repo_specific_token()
 {: #devsecops-get_repo_specific_token}

-The `get_repo_specific_token` function is designed to retrieve the token associated with the given repo URL.
-A repository token is used to authenticate and authorize access to specific repo.
+The `get_repo_specific_token` function retrieves the token that is associated with the repo URL used earlier.
+A repository token authenticates and authorizes access to a specific repo.

 It picks the value of (git-token-[repo_name]-[repo_org]) variable from the environment properties table.